 - • Generally, a child's best interest will be fostered in a situation where their emotional, physical, mental, and spiritual health is cared for.

 - • There is no presumption that the mother or father will have more rights or time with a child.
 The general rule is that a child will have the maximum amount of time with each parent that is in accordance with their best interests (this is called the principle of "maximum contact").
 This often means a shared parenting arrangement where both parents have approximately equal time with a child.

 Parenting is governed by both the Family Law Act (common law and married spouses) and the Divorce Act (married spouses only).

-The Family Law Act uses the terms “parenting arrangements” (meaning the general parenting regime); “parenting time” (meaning the time a parent has with a child); “guardians” (the persons, usually the biological parents, who have decision-making rights and responsibilities with respect to a child); and “contact” (the time a non-guardian has with child).
+The Family Law Act is B.C.’s provincial family law legislation, and the Divorce Act is the federal legislation.
+The Family Law Act uses the terms “parenting arrangements” meaning the general parenting regime; “guardian”/ “guardianship” meaning the persons, usually the biological parents, who have decision-making rights and responsibilities with respect to a child; “parenting time” meaning the time a guardian has with a child; and “contact” meaning the time a non-guardian has with a child.

 Do you need assistance with guardianship and custody?

 I am a knowledgeable and practical lawyer whom you can trust.
+I will make sure that you will be well informed about your rights and obligations with respect to your child or children.
 My goal is to determine the solution that is best for you and your family.
 I will advise you on your parenting rights and obligations and equip you with the information you need to make informed decisions.
 I am accessible, which means prompt responses to your questions, emails, and phone calls.